-Hollywood is always chasing its last hit, and there have been few hits as massively influential as Star Wars: A New Hope.
+Hollywood always chases its last hit, and though it has had few hits as massively influential as Star Wars: A New Hope.

 After the film came out in March 1977, studios stampeded like raging Jawas to solder together the quickest, dirtiest, cheapest imitations, tributes, parodies, and/or amalgamations of all three.
-Below are a sampling of the highs, the lows, and the unwatchables when it comes to Star Wars rip-off films.
+Below samples the highs, the lows, and the unwatchables when it comes to Star Wars rip-off films.

-Ralph Bakshi’s Wizards came out almost two months before New Hope, so it’s obviously not a knockoff in the usual sense.
-George Lucas and Bakshi were making the two films at the same time at 20th Century Fox, though, and the parallels between them suggest more than a little cross-influence.
+Ralph Bakshi’s Wizards came out almost two months before A New Hope, so it doesn't qualify as a knockoff in the usual sense.
+George Lucas and Bakshi made the two films at the same time at 20th Century Fox, though, and the parallels between them suggest more than a little cross-influence.

 Both blend technology and magic; both feature twisted mutant aliens that manage to be simultaneously disgusting and adorable; both incorporate antagonists with more than a passing resemblance to World War II Germany.
 And both are obsessed with film traditions past—the secret weapon Death Star-analogue in Wizards is a film projector playing Nazi war films.